Ohio Admin. Code 901:5-3-13 - Systems mounted on farm equipment for the delivery of ammonia

 Administrative Code;

-(B)
+(B) Mounting containers:

-(1) A suitable "stop" or
+(1) A suitable

-proper methods;
+prevented by proper methods;

-(2) A suitable
+(2) A

-(3) When containers are mounted on four-wheel
+(3) When containers are

-evenly over both axles;
+weight is distributed evenly over both axles; and

-(4) When
+(4)

-be used between them to eliminate metal-to-metal friction.
+shall be used between them to eliminate metal-to-metal friction.

-(C) Container appurtenances
+(C) Container appurtenances:

-(1) All containers shall be equipped with a
+(1) All containers

-fixed maximum liquid level gage;
+shall be equipped with a fixed maximum liquid level gage;

 (2) All containers with a capacity exceeding